 Serves 2.
 Serve with roasted chicken, my bacon-topped meatloaf, a nice grilled steak, or as a main course with a side salad.
 The potatoes au gratin tend to be very hot, so please ensure you wait long enough to let the ramekins cool.
 You can always spoon the potatoes onto a plate which will help with the cooling process.
 For a party treat, use one large baking dish instead of the two ramekins and double or triple the recipe – great for a dinner buffet if you can keep the potatoes warm via a chafing dish.

 Variations: Substitute your favorite cheeses for the Parmesan and Swiss — perhaps adding some crumbles of bleu or feta cheese, or maybe some smoked gouda or smoked cheddar.
 Add some sliced mushrooms or diced tomatoes.
 Use sweet potatoes cut into thin slices instead of the regular potatoes, add some cinnamon or nutmeg, and omit the garlic.
 Or don’t use potatoes at all and substitute sliced squash such as yellow or zucchini squash with some thinly sliced sweet onions.
-To lighten this dish, use a mixture of fat-free or skim milk and lowfat chicken broth instead of heavy cream.
+To lighten this dish, use a mixture of fat-free or skim milk and lowfat vegetable or chicken broth instead of heavy cream.
 Use fat-free cheese, and cut back on the amount.
 Now you have the option of not making this dish at all, and eating just steamed or boiled potatoes…but you only live once!

 www.afoodloversdelight.com (Copyright Adroit Ideals 2013)